DocumentationNeuronDB Documentation

 1. Build the Extension

-📝 What's happening?
-The make command compiles the C code into a PostgreSQL extension. make install copies the compiled files to PostgreSQL's extension directory.
+[!NOTE] What's happening?
+The build compiles the C extension.
+See INSTALL.md for full steps. make install copies the extension into PostgreSQL's extension directory.

 2. Configure PostgreSQL